Having a tooth pulled is often the last resort. Usually, your dentist would never recommend a tooth come out if it was not necessary.

-- After 24 hours we recommend warm salty mouthwashes at least 3-4 times a day to help heal.
+- After 24 hours, we recommend warm salty mouthwashes at least 3-4 times a day to help heal.

 - Relax as much as possible and avoid all strenuous activities for the first 24 hours following treatment.

-- Stay hydrated so drink at least eight large glasses of water or fruit juice each day.
+- Stay hydrated, so drink at least eight large glasses of water or fruit juice each day.

-- Postoperative Bleeding.
-This is usually controlled and stopped (haemostasis) in the surgery.
+- Postoperative bleeding – this is usually controlled and stopped (hemostasis) during the surgery.
 This is called Immediate Bleeding.
-However, there can be residual bleeding approximately 48hrs after the extraction.This is called Reactionary Bleeding.
-This is due to a local blood vessel opening up.
+However, there can be residual bleeding approximately 48hrs after the extraction (Reactionary Bleeding).
 When you have an extraction, you will be supplied with a pack that will contain some cotton pads.
 You can use these to compress on the extraction site until the bleeding stops.
-If you have any bleeding problems subsequent to this you should contact the surgery for further investigation.
-This will be Secondary Bleeding and your dentist will know how to manage this.
+If you have any bleeding problems after this, you should contact the surgery for further investigation.
+This will be Secondary Bleeding, and your dentist will know how to manage this.

-- Dry Socket.
-This is another term for inflammation of the bone lining the socket, also called Osteitis.
-It is quite common following tooth extraction and tends to occur mostly after wisdom teeth or molar extractions.
+- Dry socket is another term for inflammation of the socket’s bone lining, also called Osteitis.
+It is pretty standard following tooth extraction and occurs mainly after wisdom teeth or molar extractions.
 It usually onsets as pain 3-4 days after the extraction.
-The socket appears inflamed and usually bone is visible.
+The socket appears inflamed, and usually, bone is visible.
 The treatment includes irrigation of the site followed by an antiseptic dressing placed in the socket.
-Non-steroidal anti-inflammatory drugs are the systemic analgesic of choice e.g. Ibuprofen.
-But if this is not possible then your dentist will advise the appropriate one for you.
+Non-steroidal anti-inflammatory drugs are the systemic analgesic of choice, e.g. Ibuprofen.
+But if this is not possible, your dentist will advise the appropriate one for you.

-- Post-operative Infection.
-Sometimes you can be infected with a superimposed infection.
-This can cause you pain and a rise in body temperature.
-If this happens you must notify the surgery immediately.
-In most cases, you will be supplied with antibiotics which will clear the infection up.
+- Postoperative infection – sometimes, you can be infected with superimposed infection; this can cause you pain and a rise in body temperature.
+If this happens, you must notify the surgery immediately.
+In most cases, you will be supplied with antibiotics to clear the infection up.

-- An incomplete extraction.
-This can be due to a complex angulation of the tooth or “hooked” root tips.
-In most cases, the surface after a few weeks by themselves and then can be taken out with ease.In other cases, we may need to leave the parts of the tooth that cannot be extracted in the bone.
+- An incomplete extraction– can be due to a complex angulation of the tooth or “hooked” root tips.
+In most cases, they surface after a few weeks by themselves and then can be taken out with ease.
+We may need to leave the tooth parts that cannot be extracted from the bone in other cases.
 These cases will need to be monitored closely.
 In some cases, you will be referred to an oral surgeon.